Parking and Traffic

 9. No person shall leave any animals or minor children unattended in a vehicle.

-11. All vehicles parked on campus must be currently registered with DMV and have proper display of license plates.
+10. All vehicles parked on campus must be currently registered with DMV and have proper display of both front and rear license plates.

 PARKING AND TRAFFIC RULES AND REGULATIONS Brochure